 The insurance organisations that can bring all this together by combining modern technology and new channels with the level of service and information that customers need will achieve a significant competitive advantage over other insurers and brokers.

-Peter has been with SSP for over 15 years.
-He moved into Corporate Broking in 2009 and has lately taken on the role of UK Sales Manager, Select & Adviser, with responsibility for the sales and account management functions.
-Peter has over 25 years' experience in the insurance industry, working in both commercial and personal lines.
+Head of Marketing and Communications — Peter has been with SSP for over 15 years.
+He moved into Corporate Broking in 2009 and has over 25 years' experience in the insurance industry, working in both commercial and personal lines.
 Before joining SSP, he was a Branch Manager for a high street broking chain and a Call Centre Manager for a large national personal lines broker.More content by Peter Gregory